5 Types Of Developmental Delays In Children & Ways To Manage

 Consult a doctor if parents and caregivers cannot understand 50% of a child’s speech by two years and 75% by three years, as it may indicate speech and language delay in babies (18).

 5. Adaptive delay: Children with adaptive developmental delay find it difficult to learn age-appropriate life skills (self-help skills).
-As a result, it becomes challenging for them to live independent life (10).
+As a result, it becomes challenging for them to live an independent life (10).

 Causes of adaptive delay